marklagendijk/obs-scene-execute-command-script/README.md

 # obs-scene-execute-command-script [![GitHub license](https://img.shields.io/github/license/marklagendijk/obs-scene-execute-command-script)](https://github.com/marklagendijk/obs-scene-execute-command-script/blob/master/LICENSE)
-OBS script for executing any CLI command whenever whenever a scene is activated.
+OBS script for executing any CLI command whenever a scene is activated.
 Useful for:
 - Loading a preset of any PTZ camera when an OBS scene is activated.
 - Executing any command that does anything when an OBS scene is activated.